 Billy Porter Does Bold Beautifully

-One of the most unusual garments I had was a vintage A-line mid-calf turquoise cape with side slits and pockets.
+One of the most unusual garments I owned at the time was a vintage A-line turquoise coat.
 It was bright!
 And I wore it as my coat on a trip to look at art schools on the East Coast.

 Get Out of Your Comfort Zone